districtlines/AKTCodingStandards/README.md

 <?php echo /* GOOD! */
 ```

-><sup>†</sup> There are some occasions that this is exceptable.
+><sup>†</sup> There are some occasions that this is acceptable.
 Those occasions are if you are simply echoing out a known variable like `<?= $var; ?>`.
 If you are doing more than that, you are abusing the feature.
 You will also need to know what your scripts are being coded for, older versions of PHP will not like the Short tag option and you will have problems with compatability.

 ### <a name="" href="#">Bad Indenting</a>
 **Indenting** is very important in keeping your codespace clean and organized.
 If you use ***Coda*** turn on visible whitespace ``View > Show Invisible Characters``.
 This will help keep things organized.